Table of Contents

-- Persistent consume despite evidence of harmful consequences
+- Persistent indulgence despite evidence of harmful consequences

 Pathogenesis of the dependency syndrome

-Most drugs increase the release of dopamine from the central nervous system and by this cause euphoria and well-being.
-Further neurotransmitters, like glutamate, shape the addiction memory.
-Other decisive factors for the potential of the addiction development are the availability of the drug, the addictive potency and drug effects in terms of anxiolysis and relaxation.
+Most drugs increase dopamine levels in the central nervous system to cause feelings of euphoria and well-being.
+Most drugs also influence levels of the neurotransmitter glutamate to shape the addiction memory.
+Other decisive factors for the potential of addiction development are the accessibility of the drug, the addictive potency, and the drug’s effects in terms of anxiolysis and relaxation.

-Loss of interest, mood swings, indifference and disturbances in the ability for criticism belong to the mental symptoms of the dependency syndrome.
-Physical symptoms are strongly dependent on the consumed drug.
-Especially polydrug-use, which means the consumption of multiple drugs in combination, leads to a fast physical degeneration with loss of body weight, bad skin appearance, and organ lesions.
+Loss of interest, mood swings, and disturbances in the ability to handle criticism are characteristic of dependency syndrome.
+Physical symptoms vary according to the type of drug of abuse.
+Patients experiencing polydrug use are prone to exceptionally rapid physical degeneration involving loss of body weight, worsening skin appearance, and organ lesions.

-Denial, trivialization and concealment tendencies are common for addiction patients.
-In many cases, only the drug is able to briefly boost the lowered self-esteem of the addict, which is caused by feelings of guilt due to lies, drug-related crimes, and social failure.
+Denial, trivialization, and concealment tendencies are common for addiction patients.
+In many cases, the drug briefly boosts the lowered self-esteem of the addict, which is in part caused by feelings of guilt due to repeated lies, social failures, and even drug-related crimes.

 Definition of alcoholism

-Alcoholism is understood as a level of alcohol consumption, which exceeds the socio-cultural standard.
-Alcoholism is described as a mental and physical addiction with an irresistible desire for the substance and drug tolerance with a consecutive increase of dosage and withdrawal symptoms during abstinence.
+Alcoholism is defined as a level of alcohol consumption that exceeds the socio-cultural standard.
+Alcoholism involves both a mental and physical addiction with an irresistible desire for the substance.
+Physical drug tolerance develops with a consecutive increase in dosage and withdrawal symptoms during abstinence.

 Epidemiology of alcoholism

-Men are in more cases affected by alcoholism whereby women increasingly often tend to be addicted, too.
-It is one of the biggest socio-medical problems due to absence from work, alcohol-related accidents and treatment costs.
+Males are more likely to be affected by alcoholism than females.
+Alcoholism is one of the biggest burdens to society due to work absence, alcohol-related accidents, and treatment costs.

 Classification of alcoholism

-More than 20 g alcohol per day for women and more than 40 g alcohol per day for men is rated as risky consume.
+Consumption of more than 20 g alcohol per day for women and more than 40 g alcohol per day for men is considered excessive consumption rate on average.

 |1st level||Prealcoholic phase||Drinking for an easement with decreased ability to cope with mental pressure|